hogeschool/basecamp/week05/inf-bc-w05-python.md

 #### What to Learn?

-1. Using BaseCamp Tutorial [Available here](./bc-w05-python-tutorial.md) and **BRef-01: Chapter 07** answer and experiment the following questions:
+1. Using **BRef-01-2ed: Chapter 07, Tuples and Lists** / **BRef-01-3ed: Chapter 08, Tuples and Lists** answer and experiment the following questions:
    1. What is a list in Python and how is it defined?
    2. What is the result of *split()* on a string?
    3. There are two ways to get items from a list: offset and slice.
 What are the pros / cons of each?
 Experiment with some examples.